crateio/distutils2/docs/source/distutils/setupscript.rst

 is to write C code like  ::

     #include <Numerical/arrayobject.h>

+..
+TODO check if it's d2.sysconfig or the new sysconfig module now

 If you must put the :file:`Numerical` include directory right into your header search path, though, you can find that directory using the Distutils